Snowflake-Labs/terraform-provider-snowflake/docs/resources/account.md

 page_title: "snowflake_account Resource - terraform-provider-snowflake"
 subcategory: ""
 description: |-
   The account resource allows you to create and manage Snowflake accounts.
+For more information, check account documentation https://docs.snowflake.com/en/user-guide/organizations-manage-accounts.
 ---

 # snowflake_account (Resource)

 The account resource allows you to create and manage Snowflake accounts.
+For more information, check [account documentation](https://docs.snowflake.com/en/user-guide/organizations-manage-accounts).

 ~> **Note** To use this resource you have to use an account with a privilege to use the ORGADMIN role.